nebulabroadcast/nebula-docs/docs/system/importing-media.md

 </service>
 ```

-If you are using watchfolders, a media file (quite obviously) must exist prior to the creation of the asset.
+If you are using watch folders, a media file (quite obviously) must exist prior to the creation of the asset.

 Manual asset creation
 ---------------------